-Name and Year of Birth Position with Trust and Length of Time Served Principal Occupations in the Past 5 Years Other Directorships Held in the Past 5 Years Monica Walker (Born: Trustee (since 2022) 1958) Retired.
+Name and Year of Birth Position with Trust and Length of Time Served Principal Occupations in the Past 5 Years Other Directorships Held in the Past 5 Years Monica Walker (Born: 1958) Trustee (since 2022) Retired.
 Private Investor since 2017.
 Co-Founder (1991-2017), Chairman and Chief Executive Officer (2009 to 2017) and Chief Investment Officer - Equity (2007 to 2017) of Holland Capital Management, LLC (Chicago).
 Current Directorships: Trustee of The Advisors' Inner Circle Fund, Bishop Street Funds and Catholic Responsible Investments Funds.
-Director of ROSI GAA Systematic Global Macro Fund Ltd.